MCDReforged/MCDReforged/docs/source/customize/handler.rst

 It's recommend to firstly have a look at the implementation of the server handlers in MCDR first and try to understand them

-For easier use and distribution, it is recommended to provide server handlers by creating a MCDR Plugin.
+For easier use and distribution, it is recommended to provide server handlers by creating a :ref:`plugin_dev/basic:MCDR Plugin`.

 Example
 -------